Winter Concert 2018

 All three pieces use the full symphony orchestra; the solo instrument is one of the biggest instruments in the orchestra, and the symphony is a massive orchestral work - so very well-known - by our great British composer Sir Edward Elgar.

-Britten's opera Gloriana strangely enough was one of his critcal failures as a work, and is rarely done.
-However the suite of music taken from the work has become a really popular orchestral suite, giving a very attractive mixture of easy listening 20th century music mixed with due homage to the medieval period in it's style and sounds.
+Britten's opera Gloriana strangely enough was one of his critical failures as a work, and is rarely done.
+However the suite of music taken from the work has become a really popular orchestral suite, giving a very attractive mixture of easy listening 20th century music mixed with due homage to the medieval period in its style and sounds.

-I have always loved the great Tuba concerto by one of my favourite british composers of the 20th century - Ralph Vaughan Williams.
-Every time this has been on the programme of concerts it is always a winner for audiences, both in the use of a rare brass solo instrument with some of VW's most glorious music and melodies especially in the slow movement.
+I have always loved the great Tuba concerto by one of my favourite British composers of the 20th century - Ralph Vaughan Williams.
+Every time this has been on the programme of concerts anywhere it is always a winner for audiences, both in the use of a rare brass solo instrument and with some of VW's most glorious music and melodies especially in the slow movement.

 The soloist will be Ross Knight - who now plays in an orchestra in Switzerland.

 Two or three years ago we took the challenge of performing Elgar's 1st symphony, and a great success it was.
 Many of you asked when we would do the second, and while you may have had to wait, you need wait no longer.
 It is the huge symphony in this November's concert.